Mike Williams' lobbying work for Lime alarming: academic

 On Wednesday last week, Levy said Lime scooters would be pulled from Auckland streets by the end of the week if the scooter sharing company failed to provide adequate information and assurances about a mechanical failure.

-Late Friday, council COO said Lime had been 24 hours to disable its scooters.
+Late Friday, Kimpton said Lime had been 24 hours to disable its scooters.
 Kimpton said Lime had reported 155 incidents of mechanical failure.

 Lime said in a statement that a firmware upgrade had addressed a bug causing wheel lockups.
-As of late Monday morning, scooters were still off the streets, stored at a Lime warehouse in Kingsland while the company waited on word from AT and the council (who have now effectively extended the ban until at least Tuesday.
-"We'll need 24 hours to assess the information from Lime before we make any further decisions," a spokeswoman said early Monday afternoon).
+But for now, all of its scooters are still off the streets, stored at a Lime warehouse in Kingsland.

 Levy said, in hindsight, that the decision to give Lime a trial mobile trading licence should have been made by elected officials and run past Lime's board.